CHI-CityTech/QuantumMusic/InitialProposal.md

 ---

 ## **1. Introduction**
-Music, a universal art form, is shaped by distinctive syntactic structures that define styles across cultures and eras.
+Music, an art form common across all human culture, is shaped by distinctive syntactic structures that define styles across cultures and eras.
 This research proposes a novel system for generating derivative compositions in the style of a chosen composer, tradition, or combination thereof.
 By incorporating **syntactic awareness** and leveraging **quantum computing**, **fuzzy logic**, and **Topological Data Analysis (TDA)**, the system will analyze, model, and generate music with stylistic fidelity and creative flexibility.

 Central to this research is the system’s ability to generalize across cultural traditions, ensuring its applicability beyond Western classical music.
 Whether analyzing Bach chorales or Javanese gamelan compositions, the system adapts to any sufficiently sized dataset, offering broad utility for creative exploration and cultural preservation.